seedstack/website/content/docs/seed/manual/ws/index.md

 ## JDK 6

-JDK 6 contains an older version of the JAX-WS specifications than the one used in SEED WS support.
+JDK 6 contains an older version of the JAX-WS specifications than the one used in Seed WS support.
 Therefore the endorsed mechanism has to be used with required version of `webservices-api.jar` available [here](http://search.maven.org/remotecontent?filepath=org/glassfish/metro/webservices-api/2.3/webservices-api-2.3.jar).